 Today, with intense competition among both new and existing businesses, advertising has become a necessity in the marketing of goods and services alike.
 At the same time, the advertising worker's job has grown more demanding and complex than ever.
 With a wide variety of media from which advertisers can choose—including newspapers, magazines, billboards, radio, television, film and video, mobile media, the World Wide Web, and a variety of other new technologies—today's advertising worker must not only develop and create ads and campaigns but keep abreast of current and developing buying and technology trends as well.

 In order to reach and keep their customers, advertisers and marketers are capitalizing on the newest technologies.
-The number of Internet users in North America as of November 15, 2015, was more than 313 million (according to InternetWorldStats.com), and companies are responding by placing advertising on the Web and creating Web sites that allow customers the ease and convenience of online shopping.
+The number of Internet users in North America as of March 31, 2019, was nearly 328 million (according to InternetWorldStats.com), and companies are responding by placing advertising on the Web and creating Web sites that allow customers the ease and convenience of online shopping.
 Social media has also become a popular way to reach customers and create positive public opinion about a company and its products.

 - Advertising Account Executives